sckott/gbifms/README.md

 4) You should get the RStudio welcome screen.  you should be able to login with user/password `rstudio/rstudio`.

-5) Clone the `rgbif` repository from https://github.com/ropensci/rgbif, and you should be good to go as above.
+5) Clone the `msrgbif` repository from https://github.com/sckott/msrgbif, and you should be good to go as above.